shashifreeze/SimpleImageSlider/README.md

                 "four"
             )
         )
+        //Finding siderview by id
         sliderView = findViewById<SliderView>(R.id.slider).also {
-            it.setImageList(list2)
+            //setting slide model list to slider view using below id it.setImageList(list2)
         }

-        val itemClickListener = object : SliderItemClickListener {
+        //Implement SliderItemClickListener where we get onItem selected method val itemClickListener = object : SliderItemClickListener {

-            override fun onItemSelected(position: Int) {
+            //This method will be called when someone clicks on any slider item override fun onItemSelected(position: Int) {

                     Toast.makeText(